 An extremely wide range of symptoms characterizes FDH, making it difficult to diagnose.

-In June 2007, research funded in part by the National Institutes of Health led to the identification of the gene that accounts for all cases of FDH.
+In June 2007, research funded in part by the National Institutes of Health led to the identification of the gene that accounts for all affected individuals of FDH.
 The gene is known as PORCN, and it creates proteins important in the development of the skin, skeleton, and eyes in a developing embryo and fetus.
 Recent studies of patients displaying symptoms consistent with FDH have found mutations or deletions in the PORCN gene in nearly all affected females.

 The PORCN gene is found on the X chromosome, and the syndrome is a dominant X-linked trait.
 Chromosomes, which are present in the nucleus of human cells, carry the genetic information for each individual.
 Human body cells normally have 46 chromosomes.
 Pairs of human chromosomes are numbered from 1 through 22, and the sex chromosomes are designated X and Y. Males have one X and one Y chromosome and females have two X chromosomes.
 Each chromosome has a short arm designated “p” and a long arm designated “q”.
 Chromosomes are further sub-divided into many bands that are numbered.
 For example, “chromosome 11p13” refers to band 13 on the short arm of chromosome 11.
 The numbered bands specify the location of the thousands of genes that are present on each chromosome.
 Thus, the identified location of the PORCN gene is Xp11.23.